 Basic core exercises

 These are vital as a strong body will support the running and prevent injury.
 These only need to be very simple exercises that can take minutes in your living room.
-See the various articles from the Brighton Marathon physio Dawn from Body Rehab Studios for an example, of how they are done!
+See the various articles from the Brighton Marathon physio Dawn for an example, of how they are done!